Intilery/intilery-ios/INTEGRATION.md

 # Integrating Events into your App

+For a working example of how to integrate, look [here](https://github.com/Intilery/intilery-ios-example)

 ## Initialisation

 From your application configuration in the Intilery Console, you should be able to get the following information and add it to the `AppDelegate.m`